EmbeddedEnterprises/node-libcpuid-neo/README.md

 The package is currently built for **Electron 14.1.1**

 ## Notes & Building
-**This library is tailored to our needs and does not aim to be a universally compatible node package**.
+**This library is tailored to our needs and does not aim to be a universally compatible node package**, this repository is basically the public fork of our internal version.
 The main difference is that we DO NOT use `node-gyp` - You are responsible for building the package for your runtime!

 The reason because we do not use `node-gyp` is that it doesn't nicely integrate with our workflow in other projects